nimbrethil81/warboss-companion-dev/SPEC.md

 - `sheets.js` is the only file that touches Google Sheets.
 When migrating to a new database, only this file changes.
 - `storage.js` is the only file that touches localStorage.
 Centralises offline fallback.
 - `resolver.js` is the only place effective profiles and effective points are computed.
 Given a unit, its selected option ids, and an optional equipped artefact, it produces the effective profile (stats, added special rules, added weapons, granted spells) and effective points; it also decides artefact eligibility (via `kow.json`'s `artefact_rules` plus each artefact's own restrictions) and normalises the saved-army `units` field into a consistent `{ unit_id, options, artefact }` shape.
 Both Muster (authoring/pricing) and Battle (roster build) consume it, so option/artefact logic is never duplicated.
 Pure logic — no DOM, localStorage, Sheets, or fetch.
+It also exposes `validateUnitEnums()`, which checks each unit's `type`/`size` against `kow-enums.json` at load (see *Enum validation* under Data Flow).
 - `data/systems/kow.json` is the single source of truth for all KoW game rules, turn sequence, and prompts.
 Adding a new game system means adding a new JSON file alongside it — no code changes required.
 - `data/armies/kow/goblins.json` holds static unit reference data.
 This belongs in version control, not in Sheets.
 Sheets stores game results and reflections.
 - `data/armies/kow/index.json` is a manifest listing all available factions for KoW.
 The app reads this to discover armies without needing to enumerate directory contents (which browsers cannot do natively).
 Adding a new army means adding the file and one line to this manifest.
 - `data/systems/index.json` is a manifest listing all supported game systems.
 Adding a new game system means adding a new systems JSON file, a new `armies/{system}/` folder, and one line to this manifest.
 - `data/systems/kow-training.json` holds the Training Ground question bank and its category vocabulary.
 It is **not** part of the boot chain — `training.js` loads it lazily on first activation of the mode, and the `training_file` manifest field is optional.
 A missing or malformed bank degrades Training Ground to an empty/error state and cannot affect Muster, Battle, or Chronicle.
 - `data/systems/kow-artefacts.json` holds the magic artefact catalogue at the system level (artefacts are core rules shared by every faction, not faction-specific — so they live here, never in `goblins.json`).
 The eligibility *rules* live separately in `kow.json`'s `artefact_rules` block; this file is the catalogue only.
 It is loaded via the optional `artefact_file` manifest field, in parallel with the army index and outside the blocking boot path: a missing/malformed catalogue leaves `WBC.artefactData` null and simply hides the artefact picker/chip, never affecting the core modes (Fail Gracefully — same isolation posture as the Training Ground bank).
+- `data/systems/kow-enums.json` is the canonical `type`/`size` vocabulary for all factions. `resolver.js` validates every unit against it at load; a missing enum file *warns* that the guard is inactive rather than skipping silently, since it is WBC's only defence against faction-data drift as more armies are authored.
+Loaded via the optional `enum_file` manifest field, same non-blocking posture as the artefact catalogue.

 ### Data Flow